Let's see how we can transfer contacts from an Android device to PC...

 Importing Android Contacts on another Android

-Once you have transferred all of your Android phone contacts to our PC using "Copy to Contacts", we can import these contacts onto another Android phone...
+Once you have transferred all of your Android phone contacts to your PC using "Copy to Contacts", you can import these contacts onto another Android phone...

-For this, we need to add the copied contact files to your new device.
-As we did before, download Transfer Companion on your new Android phone and connect it with Droid Transfer on your PC.
+For this, you'll need to add the copied contact files to your new device.
+As you did before, download Transfer Companion on your new Android phone and connect it with Droid Transfer on your PC.

 Click the "Files" tab and locate the "sdcard" folder.
 This may be different on some devices, but we are looking for a location where we can use Droid Transfer's "Create Folder" function.